-As previously mentioned, the standard sizes for these wood sheets range from 4 x 8 feet, which is 1219 mm by 2438 mm when translated to metric dimensions.
+To give you some perspective from my experience, those standard plywood sizes often talked about – the 4 x 8 feet – translate to 1219 mm by 2438 mm in metric.
 If your next project requires oversized sheets, you can opt for utility-grade plywood as wide as 5 feet and as long as 6 to 10 feet.

 Plywood Thickness: Actual vs. Nominal

 Something I’ve noticed that often trips up budding woodworkers is the thickness of the plywood.
 When you’re choosing the right type for your project, you’ll encounter specifications ranging from ⅛ inch to 1 ¼ inch.
 But this doesn’t reflect the true thickness of the wood.